jovanliuc/java-families-docs/jdbc/introduction.md

 ```

 ## 12. What is a prepared statement in JDBC?
-A: A prepared statement is a precompiled SQL statement
+A prepared statement is a precompiled SQL statement
 that can be executed multiple times with different parameters.
 It provides better performance and security than regular
 SQL statements, because the SQL statement is only